 And how to integrate the youth into job-creating sectors that may emphasize the assets of Mayotte?

-Prepared in partnership with the Department of Mayotte, the international workshop will bring together 12 participants from Mayotte and around the world for 10 days, from January 29 to February 7, 2023.
-After a period of immersion and discovery of the territory, the participants from multiple disciplines will work in teams before presenting their proposals to local decision-makers.
+Prepared in partnership with the Department of Mayotte, the French Developpment Agency and the City of Mamoudzou, the international workshop bring together 12 participants from Mayotte and around the world for 10 days, from January 29 to February 7, 2023.
+After a period of immersion and discovery of the territory, the participants from multiple disciplines work in teams before presenting their proposals to local decision-makers.